-- i) The creation of a free trade area raises member countries' welfare relative to the MFN regime, regardless of the fraction of profits received by the median voter. - ii) If the share of profits received by the median voter exceeds the critical level $\tilde{\gamma}{CU,MFN}^m(n_F) \in (\tilde{\gamma}{FTA,CU}^m(n_F), 1)$, then a customs union decreases member countries' welfare relative to the MFN regime.
+- 1. [i)] - 2.
+The creation of a free trade area raises member countries' welfare relative to the MFN regime, regardless of the fraction of profits received by the median voter. - 3.
+If the share of profits received by the median voter exceeds the critical level $\tilde{\gamma}{CU,MFN}^m(n_F) \in (\tilde{\gamma}{FTA,CU}^m(n_F), 1)$, then a customs union decreases member countries' welfare relative to the MFN regime.
 This threshold decreases with n_F .

-28The graph shows that as the number of firms in country F becomes larger, values of $\gamma^m > 0.59$ imply that an FTA raises welfare relative to a CU.
-Using Propositions 3 and 8, we can show that the critical value $\tilde{\gamma}^m{FTA,CU}(n_F)$ needed to ensure that an FTA raises welfare relative to a CU satisfies $0.59 < \tilde{\gamma}^m{FTA,CU} < 0.76$.
+that an FTA raises welfare relative to a CU.
+Using Propositions 3 and 8, we can show that the critical value $\tilde{\gamma}{FTA,CU}^{m}(n_F)$ needed to ensure that an FTA raises welfare relative to a CU satisfies $0.59 < \tilde{\gamma}{FTA,CU}^{m} < 0.76$.

-29Note that this effect is most obvious when inequality is sufficiently small (0.75 < γ^m < 1) since an increase in n_F leads to an increase in common external tariffs under a CU while it leads to a decrease of external tariffs under an FTA.
+34Note that this effect is most obvious when inequality is sufficiently small (0.75 < γ^m < 1) since an increase in n_F leads to an increase in common external tariffs under a CU while it leads to a decrease of external tariffs under an FTA.
 Moreover, Proposition 1 highlights the presence of a tariff complementarity effect under an FTA, which is clearly trade creating.

-iii) If $\gamma^m \in (\tilde{\gamma}{FTA,CU}^m(n_F), \tilde{\gamma}{CU,MFN}^m(n_F))$ then a customs union welfare dominates the MFN regime but it is dominated by an FTA.
+4. If $\gamma^m \in (\tilde{\gamma}^m{FTA,CU}(n_F), \tilde{\gamma}^m{CU,MFN}(n_F))$ then a customs union welfare dominates the MFN regime but it is dominated by an FTA.

-The proof of Proposition 9 follows the same steps as the proof for Proposition 4^{30} and the intuition behind this result is also similar.
-Let us start from part i).
-The change in welfare between the MFN and FTA regimes depends on the tariffs applied on the good not produced in the member countries (i.e., the tariff on good 2 in country A and the tariff on good 1 in country B).
-Equations (26) and (27) show that these tariffs do not depend on the distribution of income, and, therefore, the change in welfare between the MFN and FTA regimes does not depend on the degree of income inequality.
+The proof of Proposition 9 follows the same steps as the proof for Proposition 4^{35} and the intuition behind this result is similar.
+Let us start with part i).
+The change in welfare between the MFN and FTA regimes depends on the tariffs applied to the imports of the good not produced in each member country (i.e., the tariff on good 2 in country A and the tariff on good 1 in country B).
+Equations (27) and (28) show that these tariffs do not depend on the distribution of income, and, therefore, the change in welfare between the MFN and FTA regimes does not depend on the degree of income inequality.

-As for the second part,31 one can conclude from equations (26) and (28) that the common external tariffs under a CU are higher than under the MFN regime if the degree of income inequality is not large.
+As for the second part,36 one can conclude from equations (27) and (29) that the common external tariffs under a CU are higher than under the MFN regime if the degree of income inequality is not too large.
 In particular, for sufficiently low levels of inequality, the common external tariffs under a CU are high enough so as to significantly decrease the tariff revenues relative to the MFN regime.
 This explains the result relating the welfare effects of the MFN and CU regimes.
 Moreover, this result is reinforced the greater the number of firms in country F because this tends to increase the trade diversion effect related to the formation of a CU.
-This explains why $\tilde{\gamma}^m{CU,MFN}$ declines with n_F .
+This explains why $\tilde{\gamma}{CU,MFN}^m$ declines with n_F .
 In general, Propositions 8 and 9 indicate that as the number of firms in country F grows, so does the size of the parameter space guaranteeing that the FTA and the MFN regimes are preferred on welfare grounds to the formation of a CU.

 Learning about the welfare effects of the formation of preferential agreements is desirable, but the implementation of preferential agreements depends on their political viability, and thus on their effect on the median voter's welfare.
-Focusing on country A (the analysis for Bis similar), using external tariffs described by expressions (26), (27), and (28), and applying the equilibrium price and quantity obtained in expressions (25), we can establish i) The formation of a free trade area will be preferred over the MFN regime if the share of profits received by the median voter exceeds a critical value $\check{\gamma}{FTA,MFN}^{m}(n{F})$.
-This threshold increases with n{F} .
+Focusing on country A (the analysis for B is similar), we use the external tariffs given by expressions (27), (28), and (29), and the equilibrium prices and quantities of (26) to establish: